IAmAKiwi/CS180Team-Project/README.md

 ## Overview

 This project provides a comprehensive framework for a messaging application, including server-client communication, user management, and message handling.
 It includes detailed explanations of each class, method, and test case, as well as how the client and server interact.
+## Design Choices

+Our design decisions were inspired by modern and familiar social media applications to enhance user experience and accessibility.
+Below, we explain the thought process behind the key elements of our interface:

+### Login Panel
+The login panel takes inspiration from **Instagram**.
+Its clean and minimalistic design replicates the simplicity of Instagram's login interface, making it intuitive for users familiar with social media platforms.
+This choice aims to create a welcoming and recognizable entry point for our application.

+### Main Chat Frame
+The main chat frame is modeled after **Messenger**, reflecting its organized structure and user-friendly layout:
+- **Header**:
+  - Includes the user's profile picture, designed as a clickable button.
+  - The button provides two options:
+    1. **My Profile**: Opens a window displaying:
+       - User profile details.
+       - Friends list.
+       - Blocked users list.
+    2. **Edit Profile**: Opens a panel where:
+       - The left side displays the current profile information.
+       - The right side contains editable text fields for updating user details.
+       - A live preview is provided, where changes made in the text fields are immediately reflected on the left side.

+### User Interactions
+- **Chat History**:
+  - When a user selects another user, their chat history is displayed, ensuring continuity and context in conversations.
+- **Profile Display**:
+  - Alongside the chat history, the selected user's profile is shown.
+  - The profile includes:
+    - First name and last name.
+    - Bio.
+    - Birthday.
+    - Profile picture.
+    - The six most recent pictures sent by the user, adding a visual and interactive element to their profile.

+### Special Features
+The parallel updating of the profile in the **Edit Profile** panel adds a unique, dynamic interaction.
+This design allows users to immediately see the results of their changes, creating a smooth and responsive user experience.

 ## Core Components